A Student Astronomy Project

 Star-field-3

 The value of this measurement is that it permits a more accurate estimate of the angular velocity of the satellite.
 The student first measures the diameter of the field of view.
-The easiest way to do this is by timing how long it takes for a star to completely cross the field of view.
+The easiest way to do this is by timing how long it takes for a star on the celestial equator to completely cross the field of view.
 Knowing that the earth turns 360º in 24 hours, or 1º in 240 seconds, the student can calculate the diameter of the field of view.
 The student can correct for the offset error with some simple trigonometry.

-Now they have two numbers: the angular velocity of the satellite, and its maximum altitude.
+Now they have two numbers: the angular velocity of the satellite, and its maximum angular altitude.
 Now it’s time for number-crunching.
 The algorithm to use is a convergent calculation, perfect for solving with a computer.
 Here are the steps:

 1. Assume that the satellite was 100 km above the surface of the earth.